Scheduled MonumentsEnglandBlyth Priory

 What is Blyth Priory?

-Blyth Priory is a Benedictine monastic establishment founded in the Norman period, probably in the late eleventh century, in the parish of Blyth in Nottinghamshire.
+Blyth Priory is a Benedictine priory founded in the late eleventh century in the village of Blyth, Nottinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006392.

 Who is responsible for protecting Blyth Priory?